 Capital City Auto Auction, Inc. (CCAA) is a wholly owned subsidiary of CARS Nonprofit and was incorporated in California on May 27, 2016 as a for-profit corporation.
-CCAA is authorized to issue 100,000 shares of common stock of which 10,000 were issued to CARS Nonprofit.
+CCCA auctions donated vehicles to dealers and the public in the Sacramento, California metropolitan area.
+The vehicles CCCA auctions are primarily assigned to it for sale by CARS Nonprofit through its relationships managing other nonprofits' vehicle donation programs.

-The seven entities listed above are consolidated as of and for the years ended June 30, 2017 and 2016, they will be referred to as the "Organization".
+The seven entities listed above are consolidated as of and for the years ended June 30, 2018 and 2017, they will be referred to as the "Organization".

-For nine consecutive years, JFS has been awarded a 4-Star rating by Charity Navigator in recognition of the agency's ability to effectively manage and grow its resources and to execute its mission in an exemplary fiscal manner.
-Nationally, only 2% of all charities rated have achieved this "exceptional" rating for nine consecutive years, distinguishing JFS as a responsible steward of the public trust.
+For ten consecutive years, JFS has been awarded a 4-Star rating by Charity Navigator in recognition of the agency's ability to effectively manage and grow its resources and to execute its mission in an exemplary fiscal manner.
+Nationally, only 1% of all charities rated have achieved this "exceptional" rating for ten consecutive years, distinguishing JFS as a responsible steward of the public trust.

-JFS programs include: SELF-SUFFICIENCY
+JFS programs include:

+SELF-SUFFICIENCY